The 18 Best Places to Buy Seeds Online

 I got into gardening when I received an Aerogarden as a gift.

-It’s a countertop hydroponic system that allows you to grow almost anything… indoors!
+It’s a countertop indoor garden that allows you to grow almost anything… indoors!

 At first I started with their pre-seeded plant pods but eventually I wanted to try growing from seed.

-There are so many unique varieties of veggies and growing from seed meant I wouldn’t be limited to what the company offered.
-So I started buying seeds and experimenting.
+There are so many unique varieties of veggies – so growing from seed meant I wouldn’t be limited to what the company offered.

-I grow herbs and veggies, predominantly indoors in my apartment so I like to focus on container friendly, heirloom varieties.
+I grow lots of herbs and tomatoes, predominantly indoors so I like to focus on container-friendly, heirloom varieties.

-I prefer to buy from companies that sell fresh seed with high germination rates and that don’t charge an arm and a leg for shipping.
+I prefer to buy from companies that sell fresh seed with high germination rates, that don’t charge an arm & a leg for shipping and last well for many years.

-With that in mind, these are my top seed companies to buy from!
+With that in mind, below are my top seed companies to buy from!

 Botanical Interests